IyLias/WorldsHardestGame/README.md

 -> make GameManager have Stage class which has Map and Obstruct for corresponding stage (solved)

+-> implemented Character only move in Map (solveD)

 -> arrange obstructs in stage 1 systematically

 -> decorate side of game screen (around Map) // like adding options or guide or something else